 Contents of a basic rope suspension kit

-Rope for harnesses – we recommend a minimum of 4 to 6 “full lengths” (generally considered to be around 30 feet or 8-10 meters) and 4 “half lengths” (generally around 15 feet).
-Most folks use rope that is 6mm thick.
+I recommend a minimum of 4 to 6 “full lengths” (generally around 30 feet or 8-10 meters) and 4 “half lengths” (generally around 15 feet).
+For thickness, most folks use 6mm rope.

 If you don’t own any rope, we recommend the following:

-Twisted Monk for hemp – this kit was created specifically for our classes!
-Use code “TWISTEDWINDOWS” for 10% off.
+Twisted Monk for hemp – use code “TWISTEDWINDOWS” for 10% off.

-Chromaknotz for nylon – this kit was also put together to meet the supply requirements of our self-suspension classes and even includes the book Tying & Flying!
+Chromaknotz for nylon – this kit was put together to meet the supply requirements of my self-suspension classes and even includes the book Tying & Flying!
 Use code “Twisted_Windows” for a discount.

-Rated rope for support lines – we recommend at least two 30-foot support lines.
-Support lines should provide a breaking strength of at least ten times the suspended person’s weight in their final configuration.
-We highly recommend 6mm POSH, also available from Twisted Monk.
+We recommend at least two 30-foot support lines.
+We highly recommend 6mm POSH, available from Twisted Monk.

 Any relevant medical supplies (inhaler if you have asthma, glucose tablets if you have diabetes, and so on)